 The functional currency of the Company is the Swiss Franc (CHF).
 The Notes as well as the Subordinated Loan are issued in CHF - this is also true with regards to the Lease Assets and any Deferred purchase price liability.
-Therefore, assets and liabilities are not subject to a significant exchange rate risk.
+Therefore, assets and liabilities are not subject to a significant exchange rate risk and not considered as principal risk.